-- Payment Guide to Non-US Individuals and Entities is an online comprehensive tool provided by the University Tax Department on making payments to non-U.S. citizens and non-U.S. permanent residents.
-The Guide describes the documents required prior to making payments to non-U.S. citizens and non-U.S. permanent residents and what kinds of activities and payments are allowed under specific visa types.
-Any questions regarding this site should be sent to Daysi Cardona, International Tax Coordinator at email@example.com or (203) 432-5597.
+- International Payment Tool is an online comprehensive guide provided by the University Tax Department on making payments to non-U.S. citizens and non-U.S. permanent residents.
+The Tool describes the documents required prior to making payments to non-U.S. citizens and non-U.S. permanent residents and what kinds of activities and payments are allowed under specific visa types.
+Any questions regarding this site should be sent to Daysi Cardona, International Tax Coordinator at firstname.lastname@example.org or (203) 432-5597.

 - Yale’s Office of International Students and Scholars (OISS) can provide assistance with inbound visa questions.
 Visit the OISS website for visa invitation letter examples.